availabs/availblog/site/content/project/npmrds.md

 ---
-title: "NPMRDS Congestion and Reliability Performance Analytics"
+title: "NPMRDS Congestion Analytics Tools"
 heading: "NPMRDS Congestion and Reliability Performance Analytics"
 date: 2017-10-20T16:42:23.800Z
 text: Working in coordination with New York State DOT and New York Metropolitan Planning Organizations, AVAIL is building a performance measurement dashboard based on NPMRDS.